floracordoleani/MillDeerOtolithPaper/README.md

     Figures
     FigureS1.png - Strontium profile groups as identified by the clustering analysis

-STEP III: Run the otolith analyses.
+STEP III: Run MasterCode.R

-The otolith analysis code will perform the Mill and Deer Creek spring-run Chinook Salmon otolith isotope and early life growth analyses presented in the paper and produce the figures listed below:
+The master code will perform the Mill and Deer Creek spring-run Chinook Salmon otolith isotope and early life growth analyses presented in the paper and produce the figures listed below:

     Figures
     Figure1.png - Spring-run Chinook salmon life history diversity